julien-deramond/bootstrap-automatic-releases/README.md

 > [!NOTE]
 > This test was done by publishing this https://www.npmjs.com/package/bootstrap-automatic-releases package publicly.
 It will be deleted afterward.

+#### Old process

-For now, the package is published to npm with the following manual steps:
+Previously, the package was published to npm with the following manual steps:
 - `npm run release`
 - `npm pack`
 - `npm publish` (with double-authentication)

+Then, it was necessary to tag, push the tag, and create a release on GitHub.

+#### New process

-- In terms of configuration, the publishing access for the "bootstrap" package must be set to "Require two-factor authentication or an automation or granular access token".
+In terms of configuration, the publishing access for the "bootstrap" package must be set to "Require two-factor authentication or an automation or granular access token".

+TODO

 ## New process